 - ½ cup powdered sugar

-- 4 ounces Cool Whip half a regular tub
+- 4 ounces Cool Whip (whipped topping) (half a regular tub)

-For the cake, combine cake mix, butter, 1/2 cup juice from the mandarin oranges, eggs, and vanilla.
+- For the cake: combine 15.25 ounce box yellow cake mix, 1 stick unsalted butter (1/2 cup), 1/2 cup mandarin orange juice, 4 large eggs and 1 teaspoon vanilla extract.
 Beat for 3-4 minutes on medium-high.

-- Once cake is cool, blend juice from drained pineapples with the vanilla pudding mix.
+- Once cake is cool, in a bowl, stir together 3/4 cup juice from the crushed pineapple with 4 ounce box vanilla instant pudding mix.